 Council provides a number of initiatives to promote and celebrate Aboriginal culture within Liverpool.

-If you wish to be part of the Aboriginal Consultative Committee or want to find out more about various Aboriginal events or Local Aboriginal History, please contact the Community Development Worker, Norma Burrows.
+If you wish to be part of the Aboriginal Consultative Committee or want to find out more about various Aboriginal events or Local Aboriginal History, please contact the Community Development Worker.

 Welcome to Country is an important traditional Aboriginal cultural practice.
 It is conducted prior to official meetings, events or activities, where an Aboriginal person welcomes the community to their country.
 Each community (Aboriginal Tribal Area) has their own way of performing this practice.
 A welcome to country is a way of reminding visitors to the area that Indigenous people are part of Australia.

-The Aboriginal Cultural Protocols seek to recognise Australia’s Indigenous people by observance of practices and acknowledgements contained in the document.
+The First Nations Cultural Protocols seek to recognise Australia’s Indigenous people by observance of practices and acknowledgements contained in the document.

 The Aboriginal Consultative Committee was established by resolution of Council on 22 September 1997.
 The committee facilitates positive relations between Council at all levels and the local Aboriginal community.
 The Aboriginal Committee provides guidance to Council on Aboriginal issues and local Aboriginal Heritage matters.